Véronique Gouverneur

-Véronique Gouverneur FRS (born 8 November 1964 in Geel, Belgium) is the Waynflete Professor of Chemistry at Magdalen College at the University of Oxford in the United Kingdom.
+Véronique Gouverneur FRS (born 8 November 1964 in Geel, Belgium) is a Belgian-British chemist.
+She is the Waynflete Professor of Chemistry at Magdalen College at the University of Oxford in the United Kingdom.
 Prior to the Waynflete professorship, she held a tutorial fellowship at Merton College, Oxford.
 Her research on fluorine chemistry has received many professional and scholarly awards.
+She was elected a Member of the National Academy of Sciences in 2025.

 Education

 Gouverneur obtained her undergraduate degree (a master's degree in chemistry), and then in 1991 her doctorate, from the Université catholique de Louvain.
 She moved in 1992 to the Scripps Research Institute in the US, returning to Europe in 1994.
 She accepted a position of Maître de Conférence at Louis Pasteur University, working with Charles Mioskowski and was associate member of the Institut de Science et d'Ingénierie Supramoléculaires.

 Career and research

 She joined the department of chemistry at Oxford in 1998, becoming reader in 2006 and professor in 2008.
 In her research career, she chose fluorine chemistry as a distinctive area to focus on because fluorine compounds have many applications, including in pharmaceutical drugs and in positron emission tomography (PET) scans.
 She has also had visiting professor posts at the University of Paris X and the Shanghai Institute of Organic Chemistry.
 In 2022, she was appointed as the Waynflete Professor of Chemistry, a post that dates back to 1865.